Kaichou-Project/kaichou-graduation/README.md

 # kaichou-graduation

 o7

 ## Techstack

+This is a monorepo project.

 ### Frontend

 React & NextJs hosted on Netlify

 ### Backend

 NodeJs with Express and MongoDB hosted on AWS

-All JS code in typescript(edited).
-This is a monorepo project.